MrBenJ/modern-js-by-example/book/002-variables.md

 ### The Significance of `var`

-Before ES2015, aka ES6, there was ES5, the older version of Javascript.
+Before ES2015, aka ES6, there was ES5, the older version of JavaScript.

 The only way to declare a variable in this version was with using `var`.